 In case you switched on the light and spotted a small brown body scampering for safety, you probably thought of what can be found locally in your home that could kill it.
 There are hundreds of cockroach pesticide sprays in the market, but how safe are they?
 In many cases, these sprays are very toxic, and it would not be a good idea to use them if you have young children and pets in your household.

 Using baits is equally harmful.
 However, there is a simple option that can be used in your home in case you want to get rid of cockroaches without toxifying your home.
 Cockroaches thrive in dark areas, that is why you will easily spot them at night, or immediately you turn on the light.
-What you might not know is that using vinegar can help get rid of cockroaches especially considering that cockroaches like to be in the dishwasher.
+What you might not know is that using vinegar can help get rid of cockroaches.
 However, according to research, your household vinegar is probably better for cleaning rather than repelling cockroaches.
 But will washing clothes kill roaches as well?
 Luckily for you, cockroaches cannot survive in a washer or dryer.

 Using Vinegar to deter cockroaches